pmadinei/FBM-dropout/README.md

 # A highly customizable Fractional Brownian Motion Dropout algorithm inspired by brain's serotonergic system

+If any of the fiber points were inside a neuron (a geometric square), the output of that neuron was set to zero during this training cycle.
+None of the fibers interacted with one another (e.g., the same neuron could be contacted by more than one fiber).
+The proposed model is a simplification of biological reality, in which serotonergic fibers are linked to a cell body and may regenerate continually with new pathways from random interruption locations (i.e., they do not "crawl" as unattached segments).
+Yet, the general dynamic of the model approximates these biological processes, such as axon branching.

 This algorithm simulates Fractional Brownian Motion (FBM) agents on a rectangular plane with equal relative spacing between squares.
 The class determines the size of the squares based on
     the values of 'plane_size', 'grid_shape', and 'neuron_spacing'.
 It also adds a border